ragnarlotus/vue-flux-docs/src/v6/custom-transitions.md

 You can also use the `beforeDestroy` hook to run anything you need when transition ends.

+## Methods

+The `BaseTransition` mixin implements a couple of method helpers for the case the transition has different effect the going to prev or next.

+### setupPrev()

+If defined, this method will be run after the component have been created and the direction is `prev`.

+### setupNext()

+If defined, this method will be run after the component have been created and the direction is `next`.

+### playPrev()

+If defined, this method will be run after the component have been played and the direction is `prev`.

+### playNext()

+If defined, this method will be run after the component have been played and the direction is `next`.

+## getDelay(data)

+This method will call the defined methods `getDelayPrev` or `getDelayNext` depending on the direction.

+Those methods will receive the same data parameter that you pass.

+This is just a handy shortcut to get delay.
+If case the effect doesn't change by direction you can just define you method `getDelay` overwriting the mixin method.

 ## Using it

 To know how to add your custom transition to the slider read the [VueFlux custom transitions section](/v6/components/vue-flux#custom-transitions).